KDE/documentation-docs-krita-org/untranslatable_pages/building/working_on_krita_deps.rst

 .. warning::

-    Buillding the Linux deps on the host system without the docker environment is **not supported** and is not going to be supported.
+    Building the Linux deps on the host system without the docker environment is **not supported** and is not going to be supported.
 It is almost impossible to do.